gwing33/plunge/README.md

 };
 ```

+### Plugins
+There is an api plugin to use out of the gate with Plunge.
+But you can create your own API plugin as you see fit.

+## What About Validation?
+I think validation should be it's own declarative thing defined in the component.
+Plunge is not in the business of validating data correctness.

 ## TODO
 - [x] ~~Create a Singleton that Stores all the hifi data.~~
 - [x] ~~Create a context or scope type class that wraps the singleton.~~